 Jay Lethal was hammy enough for most of the roster.

-Currently, Christopher Daniels is the hammiest guy in the company, with his tag partner Kazarian not far behind.
+In recent years, Christopher Daniels had taken up the role of hammiest guy in the company, with his tag partner Kazarian not far behind.

 Laxative Prank: Jay Lethal, Alex Shelley, and Chris Sabin once slipped laxatives into Petey Williams' water bottle.